shao-hua-li/CompDiff/README.md

 ## Building CompDiff

-Clone this repository and cd to the root directory, then run `preinstall.sh` tp install necessary packages.
+Clone this repository and cd to the root directory, then run `preinstall.sh` to install necessary packages.

 To build:
 ```shell